freetonik/rakhim.org/content/blog/office-hours.md

 creator = "Emacs 26.2 (Org mode 9.1.9 + ox-hugo)"
 +++

 As an experiment, I am holding paid office hours for several weeks.
 I'd love to share whatever limited experience I've gained so far.
-You can schedule a 30 or 60 minute audio call with me to talk (in English or Russian) about any of the following topics:
+You can schedule a 30 or 60 minute audio call to talk (in English or Russian) about any of the following topics:

 1.  **Computer science and programming**.
     -   Discuss a fascinating idea.